This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Stop by the Bird Gardens to check out some of the park’s lushest tropical-flavored displays.

-- Get lunch at the Serengeti Overlook Restaurant, or catch dinner and a show at Dragon Fire Grill.
+- Grab a drink at the New Giraffe Bar, or catch dinner and a show at Dragon Fire Grill.

 - Take a ride on the SkyRide or Trans-Veldt Railroad to see the animals on the Serengeti Plain, or walk through the Edge of Africa for an up-close and personal visit with some of Africa’s most beloved animals.